quynh16/space_invaders_cv/README.md

 ### Moving

-To move, move your `right hand` left and right.
+To move, move your **right hand** left and right.

 ### Shooting

-To shoot, pinch your `left hand`'s index and thumb together.
+To shoot, pinch your **left hand's** index and thumb together.
 Ensure your left hand is fully open when not shooting to allow the program to more easily detect and track your hand.